Candidate privacy notice

 The existence of a criminal record will not automatically result in the withdrawal of an offer.
 The circumstances and implications of any convictions/cautions will be considered before any decision is made.

-Information relating to criminal convictions will be only be disclosed within the HR team and to relevant partners or team leaders to confirm your suitability for employment.
+Information relating to criminal convictions will only be disclosed within the HR team and to relevant partners or team leaders to confirm your suitability for employment.
 Any such records shall be destroyed in accordance with our data retention policy.

 Automated decision-making